jmozmoz/cloudmap/README.rst

 ``resolution`` can be set to ``medium`` or ``high`` to determine the resolution of the downloaded satellite images (``low`` does not work at the moment.)

+If ``purge`` is set to true old satellite images not use to draw the current cloud map will be deleted.

 ``width`` and ``height`` set the dimensions of the cloud map in ``destinationfile``.